ubaldot/vim-microdebugger/README.md

 <!-- Hence, it is perhaps -->
 <!-- better to have the chance of two different aesthetic views separate. -->

-Examples of such aesthetic changes are the status lines of the auxiliary windows that are a bit more clean, the auxiliary buffers are unlisted and there is the possibility to arrange the windows a bit differently.
+Examples of such aesthetic changes affects auxiliary windows status lines, auxiliary buffers are now unlisted, and the windows layout is different.

-Furthermore, you can define more mappings and, in addition to the auxiliary windows provided by Termdebug, such a variables and disassemble window, you have an extra window to run an external program, like for example `pyserial` to monitor the traffic on the serial port.
+Furthermore, you can define more mappings and, in addition to the auxiliary windows provided by Termdebug, you have an extra window to run an external program, like for example `pyserial` to monitor the traffic on the serial port.

 However, I'll try as much as I can to keep it in sync with Termdebug.
 For example, If some of these changes will be included in Termdebug then they will